Basil099/Phishing-Simulator/README.md

 * Mailer: this class handles the SMTP client session, i.e. we can connect and log-in to an e-mail server and send mails to the target groups.

+* ServerInfo: this class merely holds the serverinformation.

 ## Test: